 Written nonresident pupil contract information shall be kept on file at both the attending and resident districts.

+Nonresident students designated as homeless or foster children may be required to be enrolled consistent with the “child’s best interest” or “school of origin” requirements under the Every Student Succeeds Act (ESSA) and the McKinney-Vento Act as amended by ESSA.

 Transfer of ADA